 14 Then the angel speaking to me said, ‘Cry out saying, thus says Adonai-Tzva’ot, “I am exceedingly zealous for Jerusalem and for Zion 15 and I am infuriated with the haughty nations.
 I was a little angry with them, but they furthered their own calamity.”
 Zechariah 1:12-15 (TLV)

 For a rare moment in human history, under the Medo-Persian empire, the angels reported that there was peace on the earth.
-Yet in God’s eyes, the fact that Jerusalem, His chosen city, still lay in a state of destruction with the surrounding nations not offering help to rebuild it was not acceptable in His eyes.
-God would deal with the great human empires of history through the lens of how they treated and respected His nation and His people, and through them, how they respected Him, the Creator of all things.
-Countries were allowed to oppress them, but only in His time and for His chosen purposes, such as removing idolatry.
-There was a clear limit to what God would allow.
+Yet in God’s eyes, the fact that Jerusalem, His chosen city, still lay in a state of destruction, with the surrounding nations not offering to help to rebuild it, was not acceptable in His eyes.
+God will deal with the great human empires of history through the lens of how they treated and respected His chosen nation, its people, and through them, how they thus respected Him, the Creator of all things.
+Countries were allowed to oppress God’s people for a season, but only in His time and for His chosen purposes, such as removing their idolatrous ways.
+But there was a clear limit to what God would permit, and these limits were exceeded.

-The Lord would confirm that nothing had changed in the long term – He had established Jerusalem as His own home base on earth, and He would rebuild His temple and the city there.
-(Adonai-Tzva’ot means the Lord of Hosts.)
+The Lord would confirm that nothing had changed in the long term, despite the season of exile.
+He had eternally established Jerusalem as His own home on earth, and He would rebuild His temple and the city there.

 16 “Therefore,” thus says Adonai, “I will return to Jerusalem with compassion.
-My House will be built there,” declares Adonai-Tzva’ot “and a measuring line will be stretched out over Jerusalem.”
+My House will be built there,” declares Adonai-Tzva’ot (the Lord of Hosts) “and a measuring line will be stretched out over Jerusalem.”
 17 Again cry out, saying, thus says Adonai-Tzva’ot, “My cities will again overflow with prosperity and Adonai will again comfort Zion and will again choose Jerusalem.’”
 Zechariah 1:16 (TLV)

-Despite the daily failings of people to live the way the Lord wishes us to, He still loves us.
-He has made a way to atone for all our sins and shortcomings – the sacrificial death on the cross and resurrection of the Lord Jesus Christ.
-One day, He will return to earth to reign over the fifth and final kingdom – the eternal kingdom of God.
+Despite the failings of His people to live the way the Lord wishes us to, He still loves us.
+He has made a way to atone for all of our sins and shortcomings – the sacrificial death on the cross and resurrection from the dead of the Lord Jesus Christ.
+One day, Jesus will return to earth to reign over the fifth and final kingdom – the eternal kingdom of God.
+Though it may enter on the red horse of war, Jesus will reign over it forever on the white horse of peace, among the myrtle trees of Israel.

 Reflection

-No matter where we find ourselves, Christ is intervening on our behalf, calling us closer to Him for our own salvation, blessing, and healing.
-Nothing can compare to the goodness of God!
+No matter where we may find ourselves on this planet, be it a jail or a barroom or a hospital, Christ is even now intervening on our behalf with the Father, to call and draw us closer to Him for our own eternal salvation, blessing, freedom, and healing.
+Nothing else on earth can compare to the wonder, might, and goodness of God!

 Lord, we call upon You for mercy and grace.
-Forgive us for all of our sins and shortcomings, and for the times we have turned our back on You to chase after worthless things.
-Teach us to number our days to invest our precious time in things of eternal value.
-In Jesus Name we pray, Amen.
+Forgive us for all of our sins and shortcomings, and for the many times we have turned our back on You to shamefully chase after worthless things.
+Teach us to number our days and to invest our precious time in things of eternal value, the things of God.
+In Jesus’ Name we pray, Amen.

 (Note: Adonai is a name for the Lord, Elyon means God Most High)